tunmsk/nextgen-facebook/readme.txt

 = 8.7 =

 Added support for the WordPress REST API (Version 2) (Pro version).
 Fixed an incorrectly named object expiration variable in the ngfb_get_sharing_buttons() function.

-= 8.6.5 =

-Added check for full size image dimensions, using it if requested dimensions match (for better quality image).
-Added check on activation for lower "Object Cache Expiry" values than default.

-= 8.6.4.4 =

-Fixed the custom post/taxonomy/user settings update process by removing the addition of default values (Pro version).

-= 8.6.4.3 =

-Improved filtering for incorrect Yoast SEO error message(s).

-= 8.6.4.2 =

-Confirmed WordPress v4.2.4 compatibility.
-Fixed a possible error on failed CSS file writes by applying PHP realpath() to the NGFB_PLUGINDIR constant value.

-= 8.6.4.1 =

-Fixed a NGFB_CACHEDIR constant variable name, fixed WooCommerce and WPeCommerce term description code to use the 'ngfb_description_seed' filter (Pro version).

-= 8.6.4 =

-Added two new functions, refactored the update_sharing_css() method, fixed a problem writing minimized CSS file for paths containing symbolic links.

-= 8.6.3.1 =

-Added missing check for a default image URL in force_default_media(), fixed post cache object variable name in filter_post_cache_objects() (Pro version).

-= 8.6.3 =

-Added a check in the various SEO Pro modules to skip SEO titles when "Use Filtered (SEO) Titles" is disabled.
-Thumbnails in the Sharing Buttons tab in the Social Settings metabox now support custom Image URLs as well.

-= 8.6.2.1 =

-Added a check for missing $screen->id attribute when creating new taxonomy terms.
-Updated the minimum PHP version requirement to v4.1.

-= 8.6.2 =

-Fixed two option variable names in the NgfbUtil get_cache_file_url() method.

-= 8.6.1 =

-Added informational message about the "Apply WordPress Content Filters" option when using shortcodes (default value is now unchecked).
-Fixed incorrectly named variable for WooCommerce term descriptions (Pro version).

-= 8.6 =

-Added a "Video Preview Image(s)" option and thumbnails of shared images in the Social Settings metabox.
-Added Article "headline" and "datepublished" markup.